 If you haven’t yet, take a moment to subscribe to my videos on YouTube to have easy access to all my videos and playlist

 ch 70 and sl st into beginning ch to form a ring.

-In beginning stitch where you chained 1, you want to sc, dc, sc all into same stitch.
-Sk 2 sts, and repeat (sc, dc, sc, sk 2 sts) until you get to beginning of the round.
+In beginning stitch where you chained 1, you want to sc, dc, sc all into that same stitch.
+Sk 2 sts and repeat the stitch * sc, dc, sc all crocheted in the same stitch. sk 2 sts* repeat until you get to the beginning of the round.

 TIME TO REDUCE